yakhyo/yolov5-onnx-inference/README.md

 ## Usage

-Before running inference, you need to download weights of YOLOv5 model weights in ONNX format.
+Before running inference, you need to download weights of the YOLOv5 model weights in ONNX format.

 #### Download weights (Linux)